 I wake up to little feet bounding down the stairs.
 As I make my way down to the kitchen, I am greeted by cheerful, but demanding voices.
-I’m hungry.
-I’m thirsty.
+I’m hungry, I’m thirsty.
 Can we have mac n cheese to eat?
 I pour my coffee, rub my back and begin my day.
 Honest moments: I am lonely.

 Sometimes at the end of the day, I realize that I have had NO adult conversation all day long.
 Maybe for five minutes on the phone with my husband, but other than that – all I talked about was superheroes, potty happenings, and why some caterpillars will not be butterflies but moths.